michaelskilani/ticker_tracker/README.md

 # To get started
-If you have PycharmCE, hit the play button. literally From command line: `python3 main.py`
+If you have PycharmCE: hit the play button. literally

+From command line: `python3 main.py`